jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/10_introduction.md

 * One of the great helps from all things "generative" is that generative models can build examples.
     * A regular expression matches many valid email addresses, for example.
     * The regex specifies what some text should look like.
     * This ability to evaluate data against a specification is useful (in a reductive sense), but what if you had a way to derive many different examples of example text?
-That could help you talk with the stakeholders and show examples to make sure everyone is bleating the same language.
+That could help you talk with the stakeholders and show examples to make sure everyone is speaking the same language.
     * Another example is in music.
 When my wife teaches piano lessons...
 "Ok, now play it with feeling."
 * As the saying goes, a picture is worth a thousand words.
 * Think about software requirements/specification documents.